-It is our collective responsibility to ensure that each member of that community feels welcomed and respected.
+It is our collective responsibility to ensure that each member of our community feels welcome and respected.
 Harassment, discrimination, violence and bigotry create feelings of fear, uneasiness, humiliation and discomfort.
 Even if our actions are not intentionally hurtful, what we say and do can hurt others or make them feel uncomfortable.

 Sexual harassment is a form of sexual violence.
 Sexual harassment is any unwanted attention of a sexual nature.
-Examples may include remarks about another person’s appearance or dress, unwanted flirtations, touching someone without their permission, unwanted sexual pressure and verbal abuse and name calling.
+Examples include remarks about another person’s appearance or dress, unwanted flirtation, touching someone without their permission, unwanted sexual pressure, verbal abuse and name calling.

-We want our attendees to have a great time, but please remember that sexual consent is always essential.
+We want our attendees to have a great time, but remember that sexual consent is always essential.
 And if you use alcohol, please do so safely.
-Alcohol use is never an excuse to disrespect, harass or harm others, and someone who is intoxicated may not be able to give their consent.
+Alcohol use is never an excuse to disrespect, harass or harm others.
+Remember, Pennsylvania law states that someone who is intoxicated is not able to give consent.

-If you need to report an incident to the police, please call the local authorities.
-You can also call RAINN’s National Sexual Assault Hotline at 800-656-HOPE (4673), and SurvJustice.org provides legal guidance to survivors of sexual violence.
+If you need to report an incident, inappropriate behavior or harassment, please find a staff member as soon as you safely can.
+If you need to report an incident to the police, call the Philadelphia Police Department 6th District Headquarters at (215) 686-3060.
+You can also call RAINN’s National Sexual Assault Hotline at 800-656-HOPE (4673).

-Netroots Nation reserves the right to revoke, without refund, the credential of any attendee not in compliance with this safe space policy.
+Netroots Nation reserves the right to revoke, without refund, the credentials of anyone not in compliance with these guidelines.

 If you have a special need, let us know and we will do our best to accommodate you.
 Volunteers are available at the registration desk to assist with mobility issues or other needs that may arise.